Six sixes, and the fastest fifty

 One of the great physical feats in Test cricket came to an end.
 The heat and humidity of Madras got to Dean Jones, but only in a physical sense.
 During his epic innings of 210, he was overcome by nausea on the pitch.
 After it, he was put on an intravenous drip.
 Batting for eight and a half hours he scored Australia's first Test double-century in India.
 Jones made a more modest 24 in the second innings, but every one of those runs was important: this was only the second tied Test in history.

-Sussex ended a 103-year wait for their first Championship title when Murray Goodwin pulled the vital boundary against Leicestershire in Hove, and he went on to complete a career-best 335.
+Sussex ended a 103-year wait for their first Championship title when Murray Goodwin took them to a win against Leicestershire in Hove.
+He went on to complete a career-best 335.
 Mushtaq Ahmed had been the catalyst for the success, taking 103 wickets in his first season with the county.
 Chris Adams, who had gradually built a strong team after moving from Derbyshire, made 102 and Tim Ambrose hit 82 as Sussex piled up 614 for 4, leaving no one in any doubt which was the best team.

 Bangladesh's first Test captain was born.
 In their debut Test in 2000-01 in Dhaka, Naimur Rahman also became the first Bangladeshi to take five wickets in an innings.
 His six wickets in India's total of 429 cost him 132 runs, and a second-innings total of 91 all out cost Bangladesh the match.
 Naimur had been playing one-day internationals since 1994-95, but without conspicuous success: his ODI bowling average was 98.62.